 S.A.F.E.
 A.S.
 Clinics were started by Elyse Saugstad, Jackie Paaso, Lel Tone, Michelle Parker, Ingrid Backstrom, and Sherry McConkey.
 With the goals of heightening community snow safety and avalanche awareness we have created a women’s intro to avalanche safety clinic.
-With the success of last years event, we have expanded to now include two full days at Squaw Valley and two full days in the Pacific Northwest.
+For 2014 we have two full days at Squaw Valley, two full days in the Pacific Northwest and two full days at Copper Mtn in CO.
 We hope to foster an open, welcoming environment by which to encourage participation and communication.

 Lead Instructor Lel Tone has been a member of the Squaw Valley Ski Patrol since 1994 and the Assistant Avalanche Forecaster since 2004.
 Lel has been a helicopter ski guide in Alaska for Chugach Powder Guides and Tordrillo Mountain Lodge for the last 14 years.
 She is a licensed Avalanche Blaster in the state of California and an Avalanche control route leader at Squaw.
 She is an AIARE (American Institute for Avalanche Research and Education) Level 1 and 2 Avalanche Instructor.
 Lel has been teaching avalanche courses in our local community and around the West for the last 10 plus years.